Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Added Services

 J.P.
-Morgan Self-Directed Investing offers extended hours.
+Morgan Self-Directed Investing provides extended-hours trading.

 Winner: J.P.
 Morgan